CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-The current output is

-This is very close!
-However, the hours still has a zero in front of the function’s current output.
-One approach can be to access the hours section of the string.

-### Asserting more cases
+### Asserting more behaviour

 So far we’ve only created assertions that check the function’s behaviour for times after midnight and before midday.
 In these cases, there is a clear pattern:
 Take the current time and append the "am" string to the current time.
 However, we need to assert the function behaves correctly cases when the time is later than midday.
-Let’s create an assertion for our function when passed an input of "23:00"
+Let’s create an assertion for our function when passed an input of `"23:00"`

 ```js title="problem.js"